sadiyameem/drink-water/README.md

 # Drink Up

 # Description
 - This project will help a user track there water intake.
-Users can select the amount they drank in ml and work towards 2 liters.
+Users can select the amount they drank in mL and work towards drinking 2 liters.

 # Features
 - 2 liter goal